googlemaps/js-adv-markers-utils/README.md

 The remaing two attributes are used to replace the default map-pin marker with arbitrary html-elements.

-- **`content`**: a dom-element that will be used instead of the default PinView element.
-The dom-element can be styled in css, the values of the different pinView-attributes are available in the css variables (so you could write `color: var(--marker-color)`).
+- **`content`**: a dom-element that will be used instead of the default PinElement element.
+The dom-element can be styled in css, the values of the different pinelement-attributes are available in the css variables (so you could write `color: var(--marker-color)`).
 - **`classList`**: a single classname or an array of classnames that will be written to the content-element.